gsi-ee/go4/etc/win32/README.txt

   preferable - change sequence of $PATH.

   After CYGWIN installed and configured, one should adjust "go4login" script, specifying where ROOT, Qt and Go4 are installed.
-One must avoid pathes with spaces, therefore location "C:\Program Files\root" will not work.
+One must avoid path with spaces, therefore location "C:\Program Files\root" will not work.

   Than copy your analysis (or one of Go4 examples, for instance, Go4Example2Step) to separate location.